saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

     True
 ```

-This is not an ICMP ping, rather, a test that proves the Salt master can communicate with the proxy minion.
+This is not an ICMP ping.
+It is a test that proves the Salt master can communicate with the proxy minion.
 It does not prove that the proxy minion can communicate with the device.
 We can send a CLI command to check and see if the proxy minion process can communicate with the device using `salt dar01-dal05-lab03 junos.cli 'show version'` for instance.

 When the proxy minion is not running or responding, consider running the proxy minion in debug mode.
 Running the proxy minion in debug mode will output all proxy minion actions to screen.
 You can see the proxy minion process starting, logging in, issuing RPCs, etc. To run the proxy minion in debug mode, use the following: